The 4 Major Differences Between the AT and the PCT

-It’s a thru hike.
+It’s a thru-hike.
 It’s going to be hard.
 You’re going to fall in love with it and hate it at the same time.
-You’re going to stink really badly and get sun burned and be starving for months on end.
+You’re going to stink really badly and get sunburned and be starving for months on end.
 You’re going to meet other hikers who become closer to you than your blood kin.
 You’re going to meet strangers who provide you with what you needed exactly when you needed it just because they have the ability and heart to do so.
-You’re going to struggle and hurt and fret and want to quit and you’re going to fight and work hard and over come.
-You will be scared and you will laugh.
-Just as with the AT, you will attempt, you may conquer, and you will be a more beautiful human for it.
+You’re going to struggle and hurt and fret and want to quit, and you’re going to fight and work hard and overcome.
+You will be scared, and you will laugh.
+Regardless of the trail, you will attempt, you may conquer, and you will be a more beautiful human for it.

-Hiking the PCT in 2017?
-Have your journey featured right here on Appalachian Trials.
+Hiking the PCT in 2023?
+Have your journey featured right here on The Trek.
 Find out how here.